11 min read

 “The biggest secret of fundraising success is to know your numbers,” Craver emphasized.
 “Unless an organization is familiar with its vital signs, it's going to be in poor health pretty quickly."

 There are vital signs within every organization that board members and executive directors should be familiar with.
-Designing management reports so everyone, including the board, staff leadership and program managers, can focus on outputs, will help drive more positive outcomes.
+Designing management reports so everyone -- including the board, staff leadership and program managers -- can focus on outputs that will help drive more positive outcomes.

 Craver explained, “These vitals are a guidance system and a warning alert system all in one.
-If something is going wrong, you can see it in advanced."
+If something is going wrong, you can see it in advance."

 “Metrics That Matter" vs. "Vanity Metrics”